zuwarm/reforger-server/README.md

-# Arma Reforger dedicated Server running on Docker Linux
+# Arma Reforger dedicated server Docker Linux

 ## Build the basic image
     docker build -t reforger:test .

 ## Build container from image
-edit and run:
+Edit and run:

     ./new_reforger_container.sh

+A config file must be provided as `live.json`.

-## Start/Stop game
+## Start/Stop game container
-Start the container, this will install and update steamcmd and the game on every start (if needed).
+Start: This will also install or update steamcmd and the game on every start (if needed).

     docker start reforger-server

 Stop:

     docker stop reforger-server

 Watch container logs

     docker logs reforger-server --follow

 ## Remove the container